UMBE-LAB/CityBEM-Docs/docs/data_inputs.md

 At each timestep, CityBEM:

 - Reads occupancy, lighting, and plug-load schedules
-- Converts them into sensible and latent components
+- Converts them into sensible and latent (latent part is not yet modeled) components
 - Applies them to the thermal and moisture balance of each zone

 Accurate IHG profiles are critical for reproducing: